roc-lang/roc/www/content/plans.md

 You can track progress in [this PR](https://github.com/roc-lang/roc/pull/5923).

+### Platform Author Specific Breaking Changes

+All of the following changes only affect platform authors.
+They will not be noticable from the Roc user perspective.

+#### Glue

+Much like with builtins, we periodically make changes to code generation or to the `roc glue` API that aren't backwards compatible.
+When this happens, relevant glue scripts need to be updated and then `roc glue` needs to be re-run on platforms to regenerate their host glue.

+As with builtins, it's hard to predict when these will happen and what they'll be, but right now it's a safe bet that they will happen from time to time.

+#### Effect Interpreters

+Currently, roc effects directly call functions in the platform.
+For example, [Stdout.line](https://github.com/roc-lang/basic-cli/blob/e022fba2b01216678d62f07c2f3ba702e80fa00c/platform/Stdout.roc#L9-L13) in basic-cli calls the [roc_fx_stdoutLine](https://github.com/roc-lang/basic-cli/blob/e022fba2b01216678d62f07c2f3ba702e80fa00c/platform/src/lib.rs#L380-L384) function.
+Roc directly calling these functions synchronously greatly limits the possibilities of how a platform can implement the effect.
+With the effect interpreter model, on each effect, roc will return a tag union to the platform That tag union will contain all of the function arguments along with a continuation closure.
+The platform can execute the affect however it likes (including running it asynchronously).
+After the effect completes the platform simply has to call the continuation closure with the result.

+In terms of actual implementation, this is quite similar to an async state machine in other languages like Rust.

+#### Platform Side Explicit Allocators

+Related to the effect interpreter changes, for memory allocation functions (plus a few others), currently roc always directly calls `roc_alloc/roc_etc`.
+This makes it hard to implement more interesting allocation strategies (like arena alloation).
+With this change, all calls to Roc will require the platform to pass in a Allocator struct.
+Roc will directly use that struct to call each of the allocation related functions.
+This struct will also hold a few other functions like `roc_dbg` and `roc_panic`.

 ## Planned Non-Breaking Changes

 These are planned changes to how things work, which should be backwards-compatible and require no code changes.
 These won't include bugfixes, just changing something that currently works as designed to have a different design.